shanicesmith98/technica2019/README.md

 ## It's Built With:

-Flask (Python framework), SQLite, Capital One API, Adobe XD
+Flask (Python framework), SQLite, Capital One API, Twilio API, Adobe XD

 ## Here's the whole story (Be sure to write what inspired you, what you learned, how you built, and challenges you faced):